Frequently asked questions (FAQ)Estimated reading time: 8 minutes

 For workarounds and to learn more, see Permissions errors on data directories for shared volumes.

 Are symlinks supported?

-Docker for Windows supports symbolic links (symlinks) created within containers.
-Symlinks will resolve within and across containers.
-Symlinks created elsewhere (e.g., on the host) will not work.
+Docker Desktop supports symbolic links (symlinks) created within containers.
+Symlinks resolve within and across containers.
+Symlinks created outside of Docker do not work.

 To learn more about the reasons for this limitation, see the following discussions:

 Docker Desktop for Windows forums topic: Symlinks on shared volumes not supported